Monday, May 22, 2017

 Posted with permission of the poet.

-*This is the second Kingdom Poets post about Michael Symmons Roberts: first post
+*This is the second Kingdom Poets post about Michael Symmons Roberts: first post, third post.

 Entry written by D.S.
 Martin.
 His latest poetry collection, Conspiracy of Light: Poems Inspired by the Legacy of C.S.
 Lewis, is available from Wipf & Stock as is his earlier award-winning collection, Poiema.